monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-21-2025.md

   - 'cursor'
   - 'build-in-public'
 draft: false
+catImage:
+  src: '/assets/files/2025-04-21/cat-pile.jpeg'
+  alt: 'Three cats snuggled together on a teal bed in a sunbeam.
+On the left, a large orange tabby cat is lying with eyes closed, partially curled around a calico cat in the middle who is resting calmly with eyes half open.
+On the right, a smaller black-and-white cat is curled up tightly, sleeping.
+Behind them is a white pillow with a tropical leaf and flower pattern.
+The scene is peaceful and bathed in warm sunlight.'
 ---

 _Weekly Notes are here to inspire others experimenting right now, give me a framework for reflection, and open up discussion around these workflows._